Brian Anderson Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective nine K/9, which ranks 11th in the league.
+- The Cardinals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Cardinals have the 24th-ranked team ERA among all league pitching staffs (5.33).
+- The Cardinals' 5.23 team ERA ranks 22nd among all league pitching staffs.

-- The Cardinals rank 11th in baseball in home runs surrendered (six total, one per game).
+- Cardinals pitchers combine to give up seven total home runs at a clip of one per game (to rank 12th in the league).

-- In his last appearance on Saturday, the right-hander threw five scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- In his last appearance on Sunday, the lefty tossed five innings against the Toronto Blue Jays, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.